Seneca-ICTOER/OSM620v1/docs/Labs/lab1.md

     1. Country: **Canada**
     1. Zip/Postal Code: **M2J 2X5**
 1. ***Finally*** click on the cloud icon again to begin the actual download.
 1. If you ever need to download the software again, you won't have to go through any of the registration mess.
-Follow Part 3, Steps 1-3, then Step 9.
+Follow Part 3, Steps 1-3, then Part 9.

 ### Part 4: Install VMware Workstation